Student Conduct Code Policy

 Abuse of another’s possessions or damage to equipment in the laundry areas is not permitted.
 Any use of the equipment by or for a non-resident of that building is not permitted.
 Please report any broken equipment to the Director of Housing and Residential Life.

-The College does not allow lofts for student bedrooms.
+The College does not allow lofts in student bedrooms.

 A noxious odor is any smell of such intensity that it becomes apparent to others when it is too strong.
-Some examples are smoke from cigarettes, marijuana, cigars, pipes; perfume; air freshener; dirty laundry, garbage (this list is not exhaustive).
+Some examples are smoke from cigarettes, marijuana, cigars, pipes; perfume; air freshener; dirty laundry and garbage.
+This list is not exhaustive.
 When the source of a noxious odor can be traced to a particular room, the occupants of that room may be subject to disciplinary action.

 A student assigned to a double room only has claim for one-half of the room and its furnishings.
 Each roommate has an equal right to access the room and the privacy within it.
 A student in a double room without a roommate must always be ready to accommodate a second resident, unless the student has paid for a double as a single (allowed pending occupancy need).
 An attempt will be made to send notice of any new roommate assignment, but prior notice may not always be possible.
 Students without roommates may be consolidated (i.e. moved to another apartment/building) at the College’s discretion.

 All residents of individual apartments have equal access to the common spaces and the provided furniture and kitchen equipment.